Editorial note: This is an update of a post that originally ran in April, 2019.

 “It’s really important to incentivize measures for prevention as opposed to just resolving incidents in reactive mode,” says Adam Serediuk, director of operations for xMatters, a maker of DevOps incident-management tools.
 If you don’t dictate that your incident lifecycle doesn’t end until that postmortem is completed and its findings are accepted or rejected, “you’re effectively saying, ‘we’re not really interested in preventing future incidents,’” says Serediuk.
 There’s a difference, he adds, between reacting and responding.
 You could react to an incident, for example, by throwing some of your rock stars at it, and fixing it right away.
 “But that process can’t be easily repeated,” he notes, “and it can’t scale.”

-It’s important to think of IM as an end-to-end process in which the response is measured, iterative, repeatable, and scalable, agrees Branimir Valentic, a Croatian ITIL and ISO 20000 specialist at Advisera.com, an international ITSM consultancy.
-“The point of IM is not just to resolve, but to go much deeper, and to learn,” he says.
+It’s important to think of incident response as an end-to-end process in which the response is measured, iterative, repeatable, and scalable, agrees Branimir Valentic, a Croatian ITIL and ISO 20000 specialist at Advisera.com, an international ITSM consultancy.
+“The point of incident response is not just to resolve, but to go much deeper, and to learn,” he says.

 One risk is that over time the post-mortem can turn into a rote exercise—just a box to be checked by jaded engineers.
-“There’s this simplistic model where the postmortem just becomes busy work,” warns Beth Long, a senior software engineer and technical product manager at New Relic.
-Learning from incidents is incredibly valuable but also challenging, she says, “and requires you to constantly be tuning and adapting to figure out how to learn effectively.”
+Don’t let the postmortem become busy work.
+Learning from incidents is incredibly valuable but also challenging and requires you to constantly tune and adapt to figure out how to learn effectively.